stride3d/stride/README.md

 ### License
 Stride is covered by the [MIT License](LICENSE.md) unless stated otherwise (i.e. for some files that are copied from other projects).
-You can find the list of third party projects [here](THIRD%20PARTY.md).
+You can find the list of third-party projects [here](THIRD%20PARTY.md).
 Contributors need to sign the following [Contribution License Agreement](docs/ContributorLicenseAgreement.md).

 ### Code of conduct